znation2010/Awesome-Books/README.md

 ### Usage

-- this is the capstone project I'll use to publicize the Show.
+- this is Awesome Books ES6 project I'll use to publicize the Show.

 ### Run tests